tyconsulting/blog.tyang.github.io/_posts/2015-03-11-various-ways-to-find-the-id-of-a-monitoring-object-in-opsmgr.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/03/image12.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/03/image_thumb12.png" alt="image" width="612" height="390" border="0" /></a>

-As shown above, there are 2 classes returned when searching the display name “SQL Database”.
+As shown above, there are 2 classes returned when searching the display name "SQL Database".
 You can find the correct one from the full name on the right.

 <strong>02.
 Load objects for the monitoring class:</strong>

-Go to the objects class and click on “Load Objects” button to load all instances.
+Go to the objects class and click on "Load Objects" button to load all instances.

 <a href="http://blog.tyang.org/wp-content/uploads/2015/03/image13.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/03/image_thumb13.png" alt="image" width="678" height="378" border="0" /></a>

 Unfortunately, the we cannot modify what properties to be displayed on the objects list, and the display name does not contain the SQL server and DB instance name.
-In this scenario, the only way to find the correct instance is to open each one using the “View Details” button.
+In this scenario, the only way to find the correct instance is to open each one using the "View Details" button.

 <a href="http://blog.tyang.org/wp-content/uploads/2015/03/image14.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/03/image_thumb14.png" alt="image" width="249" height="300" border="0" /></a>